 - 1 tsp flax seeds

-- 1 medium zucchini, grated
+- 1 small zucchini, grated

-- 2 tbsp cocoa powder
+- 1 tbsp cocoa powder

-- ½ tsp ground cinnamon
+- 1 tsp ground cinnamon

-- 2 bananas, sliced
+- 1 banana, sliced

-- 5 large figs, sliced
+- 2 medium figs, sliced

-- 1 cup fresh blueberries (100 g)
+- ½ cup blueberries (75 g)

 - Divide the mixture between two glass jars and place in the fridge for at least 4 hours, preferably overnight.
 Use regular bowls if you don’t have jars – just make sure they are covered.

 - In the morning, you can decide whether you want to eat your overnight zoats warm or cold.
-Either just top them with some fresh fruit and nuts and enjoy right away or, if you’re up for a warm breakfast, you can heat up your zucchini oats.
+Either just top them with some fresh fruit and nuts and enjoy them right away or, if you’re up for a warm breakfast, you can heat up your zucchini oats.
 This will make them creamier and offer a softer consistency, too.

-- Add a splash of water to the chocolate oats and place in a microwave set on high power for 30 seconds.
+- Add a splash of water to the chocolate oats and place them in a microwave set on high power for 30 seconds.
 Then, stir the oatmeal and microwave for another 30 seconds.
 You can also heat your zoats on the stovetop.